-'''

-proxy = ...

-if proxy != None and proxy.ice_isA("::Printer"):

-proxy denotes a Printer object

-else:

-proxy denotes some other type of object
+proxy = ... if proxy && proxy.ice\isA("::Printer") # proxy denotes a Printer object else # proxy denotes some other type of object end

-'''

-Note that we are testing whether the proxy is None before attempting to invoke the ice\isA method.
-This avoids getting a run-time error if the proxy is None.
+Note that we are testing whether the proxy is nil before attempting to invoke the ice\isA method.
+This avoids getting a run-time error if the proxy is nil.